 I am a Certified Health Coach.
 Since 1989 I’ve been studying health and nutrition and the ways disease manifest in the human body.
 I’ve been interested in holistic health care for over 20 years, and have worked with people for the last 15 in places as far away as Patagonia, Argentina, remote ranches in northern California, and in internal medicine, in oncology, as a Certified Clinical Medical Assistant.

 I love science and anatomy.
 There is no part of the body and its physiology that I don’t find fascinating.
 In my training I’ve had the honor of examining over a dozen human cadavers.
-In my work with living humans I have had the privilege of researching and working with a wide variety of disorders—from many types of cancers to autoimmune and inflammatory conditions, obesity to eating disorders, from food allergies and sensitivities to arthritis.
-On a personal level, I was given several health opportunities of my own, namely several food sensitivities, prediabetes, and low thyroid.
+In my work with living humans I have had the privilege of researching and working with a wide variety of disorders—from many types of cancers to autoimmune and inflammatory conditions, eating disorders, food allergies and sensitivities, and arthritis.
+On a personal level, I was given several health opportunities of my own, namely several food sensitivities, reactive hypoglycemia, and hypothyroidism.
 Much of my early training and research came out of the need to manage these disorders for myself.
 The doctors of my youth were not helpful in that regard, so I became deeply motivated to find therapies and make lifestyle choices that would allow me to function optimally.

 In addition to formal education, I’ve researched thousands of nutritional studies, dietary theories, practical lifestyle techniques, innovative coaching methods, and emotional clearing and relaxation techniques.
 I have attended dozens of workshops, summits, and health conferences, in addition to my work with clients.